Tunneling to the heart of The Shawshank Redemption

 In almost every scene we have what is an essentially stoic and reserved Andy, described early on by others as "a particularly icy and remorseless man" and as "that tall drink of water with a silver spoon stuck up his ass" in an effort to garner sympathy via misjudgment - but not empathy which is key for an audience's connection to a character, a fact Entertainment Weekly's Owen Gleiberman felt a detriment to the film, stating "laconic-good-guy, neo-Gary Cooper role, Tim Robbins is unable to make Andy connect with the audience."

-Whether he's about to be thrown off the rooftop or in the courtyard talking about his desires of Zihuantanejo, we're barely afforded much of a reading towards Andy's emotions by design because it's Red and his reactions to the myriad of situations Andy finds himself in that the audience obtains perspective and a means to measure the emotional weight of them by - hence we're meant to connect with Red.
+Whether he's about to be thrown off the rooftop or in the courtyard discussing his Zihuantanejo desires, we're barely afforded much of a reading towards Andy's emotions by design because it's Red and his reactions to the myriad of situations Andy finds himself in that the audience obtains perspective and a means to measure the emotional weight of them by - hence we're meant to connect with Red.
 Even the thought of a pick-axe tunneling through a wall is dismissed by the audience through Red's reaction once he receives it.
 "It would take a man about six hundred years to tunnel under the wall with one of these," - and we believe him.

 By placing the audience squarely in the shoes of Red - whether it's via his voice over narrative or the numerous point of view shots, particularly as he enters his parole hearings - we're attuned to what he thinks, what he feels, and most importantly, what he believes.
 Those beliefs, as mentioned previously, are reflected in his attitude and ultimately his behavior, providing the stark contrast to Andy's perspective of hope.